lake-wg/edhoc/draft-ietf-lake-edhoc.md

 ## Implementation Considerations {#impl-cons}

 The availability of a secure random number generator is essential for the security of EDHOC.
 If no true random number generator is available, a random seed MUST be provided from an external source and used with a cryptographically secure pseudorandom number generator.
 As each pseudorandom number must only be used once, an implementation needs to get a unique input to the pseudorandom number generator after reboot, or continuously store state in nonvolatile memory.
 Appendix B.1.1 in {{RFC8613}} describes issues and solution approaches for writing to nonvolatile memory.
 Intentionally or unintentionally weak or predictable pseudorandom number generators can be abused or exploited for malicious purposes. {{RFC8937}} describes a way for security protocol implementations to augment their (pseudo)random number generators using a long-term private key and a deterministic signature function.
 This improves randomness from broken or otherwise subverted random number generators.
 The same idea can be used with other secrets and functions such as a Diffie-Hellman function or a symmetric secret and a PRF like HMAC or KMAC.
 It is RECOMMENDED to not trust a single source of randomness and to not put unaugmented random numbers on the wire.

-Implementations might consider deriving secret and non-secret randomness from different PRNG/PRF/KDF instances to limit the damage if the PRNG/PRF/KDF turns out to be fundamentally broken.
-NIST generally forbids deriving secret and non-secret randomness from the same KDF instance, but this decision has been criticized by Krawczyk {{HKDFpaper}} and doing so is common practice.
-In addition to IVs, other examples are the challenge in EAP-TTLS, the RAND in 3GPP AKAs, and the Session-Id in EAP-TLS 1.3.
-Note that part of KEYSTREAM_2 is also non-secret randomness as it is known or predictable to an attacker.
-As explained by Krawczyk, if any attack is mitigated by the NIST requirement it would mean that the KDF is fully broken and would have to be replaced anyway.

 For many constrained IoT devices it is problematic to support several crypto primitives.
 Existing devices can be expected to support either ECDSA or EdDSA.
 If ECDSA is supported, "deterministic ECDSA" as specified in {{RFC6979}} MAY be used.
 Pure deterministic elliptic-curve signatures such as deterministic ECDSA and EdDSA have gained popularity over randomized ECDSA as their security do not depend on a source of high-quality randomness.
 Recent research has however found that implementations of these signature algorithms may be vulnerable to certain side-channel and fault injection attacks due to their determinism.
 See e.g., Section 1 of {{I-D.irtf-cfrg-det-sigs-with-noise}} for a list of attack papers.
 As suggested in Section 2.1.1 of {{RFC9053}} this can be addressed by combining randomness and determinism.